-What we know or can con idently assert about the nearly 48,000 people on the long-term care wait list:
+What we know or can confidently assert about the more than 43,000 people on the long-term care wait list:

-- Today, nearly 48,000 people are waiting for long-term care.
-This waitlist has doubled over the past 10 years, and it is expected to grow, likely surpassing 50,000 people in 2025. - The majority of the waitlist are located in urban settings (75%). - Most people want to age at home, if at all possible, and for as long as possible. - There are people on the wait list who could have their complex care needs met at home with proper and increased supports, and for their caregivers too. - The majority of the hospital alternative level of care population is waiting for LTC (approximately 40% of all ALC days in acute care were for long-term care in 2021/22). - Contributing to this is limited home and community care services, primary care, mental health and addiction supports, rehabilitative services, and caregiver supports. - Many of the people on the long-term care wait list receive some level of home care, but some do not.
-It is uneven. - A significant number of people on the waiting list have some sort of cognitive impairment (as seen by the 72% of long-term care residents who experience moderate to severe cognitive impairment). - Traditional home care providers are not funded to provide any sort of dementia care even though they are in the home. - Given the number of long-term care beds, the vast majority of people on the wait list will likely never enter long-term care and require ongoing care in a home setting.
+- Today, more than 43,000 people are waiting for long-term care.
+This waitlist has nearly doubled over the past 10 years and is expected to grow, adding 1,000 people per year and reaching 48,000 by 2029. - The majority of the waitlist are located in urban settings (75%). - Most people want to age at home, if at all possible, and for as long as possible. - There are people on the wait list who could have their complex care needs met at home with proper and increased supports, and for their caregivers too. - The majority of the hospital alternative level of care population is waiting for LTC (approximately 40% of all ALC days in acute care were for long-term care in 2021/22). - Contributing to this is limited home and community care services, primary care, mental health and addiction supports, rehabilitative services, and caregiver supports. - Many of the people on the long-term care wait list receive some level of home care, but some do not.
+It is uneven. - A significant number of people on the waiting list have some sort of cognitive impairment (as seen by the 76% of all newly admitted residents to long-term care experiencing mild to severe cognitive issues). - Traditional home care providers are not funded to provide any sort of dementia care even though they are in the home. - Given the number of long-term care beds, the vast majority of people on the wait list will likely never enter long-term care and require ongoing care in a home setting.